nftushar/blockXpert/readme.txt

 *   **Simple Static Blocks**: Includes several basic blocks for demonstration and boilerplate.
 *   **Centralized Admin Panel**: Enable or disable any block from a single, easy-to-use settings page to keep your editor clean.
 *   **Developer Friendly**: Built with a modular architecture that is easy to extend.

+== Source Code ==

+The full source code for this plugin is available on [GitHub](https://github.com/nftushar/blockxpert).
+The distributed plugin includes only the production-ready, compiled JavaScript and CSS in the `build/` directory.

+== Build Instructions ==

+To review or contribute to the source code, or to build the plugin yourself:

+1. Clone the repository from GitHub.
+2. Run `npm install` to install dependencies.
+3. Run `npm run build` to generate the production assets.

+For detailed development instructions, see the README.md file in the plugin directory.

+== External services ==

+This plugin connects to OpenAI's API ([https://api.openai.com/v1/chat/completions](https://api.openai.com/v1/chat/completions)) to provide AI-powered features for generating FAQ content and product recommendations.
+When you use the AI blocks, your page content (text, product descriptions) and your OpenAI API key are sent to OpenAI's API to generate relevant content.
+No data is sent automatically—only when you actively use the AI blocks in the editor.

+This service is provided by OpenAI.
+Please review their [terms of use](https://openai.com/policies/terms-of-use) and [privacy policy](https://openai.com/policies/privacy-policy).

 == Installation ==